ukjhsa/ADEF/doc/documentation.md

 - `get_xxxxx_value()` and `get_value<xxxxx>()` are the use of value.

 ##### Design issue
-- Why `ConfigurationData` and `ConfigurationBuilder` exist, are they just JSON?
+Why the base class `ConfigurationData` and `ConfigurationBuilder` exist, are they just JSON?
-    - For the extension of XML or other formats in the future. i.e., `XmlConfigurationData` is designed to derive from `ConfigurationData`.
+- For the extension of XML or other formats in the future. i.e., `XmlConfigurationData` is designed to derive from `ConfigurationData` and created by `XmlConfigurationBuilder`.

-- The design of interface
+The design of interface
 - They may not complete for other formats.

 ## System, Experiment, and Repository
 System http://ukjhsa.github.io/adef/classadef_1_1_system.html